ruthyklein/PracticumProject/README.md

 - Only employees belonging to the user's company are displayed.
 - A search filter enables displaying employees matching the entered text.
 - Users can download a list of employees to an Excel file, including their data.
-- Components for adding and editing employees allow dynamic role assignment.
+- Components for adding and editing employees allow dynamic position assignment.

 ## Notes
 - All fields are mandatory with implemented input validation for data integrity.